 Another way to make it harder for predators to reach inside a birdhouse is with an elongated tube or tunnel entrance.
 Many cavity-nesting bird species don't mind a longer entrance, but predators lack the extra reach necessary to stretch through the tube and endanger the birds inside.
 A simple piece of pipe 2-3 inches (5-8 cm) long attached over the entrance hole can work, and birdhouse manufacturers also offer tube entrances fashioned like hollow branches for aesthetic appeal and camouflage.

 - Roof Size

 Large predators such as squirrels, cats, and raccoons may sit on a birdhouse roof and reach inside to attack the nesting birds or chicks.
-A longer roof that extends 5-6 inches in front of the house provides a built-in baffle to limit predators' reach and prevent them from accessing the entrance.
-Longer roofs also provide better shade and rain shelter for the entrance hole to keep the house cooler, drier, and more comfortable for nesting birds.
+A longer roof that extends 5-6 inches in front of the house and 2-3 inches on either side provides a built-in baffle to limit predators' reach and prevent them from accessing the entrance.
+Longer, wider roofs also provide better shade and rain shelter for the entrance hole to keep the house cooler, drier, and more comfortable for nesting birds.

 - Removing Perches